Oyelowo/surreal-orm/orm/docs/en/src/data_models/future.md

 ---

-Utilizing futures in `surreal-orm` provides a dynamic layer to your data, ensuring that you always receive the most up-to-date calculations and evaluations when querying your records.
+Utilizing futures in `surreal_orm` provides a dynamic layer to your data, ensuring that you always receive the most up-to-date calculations and evaluations when querying your records.
 Whether you're calculating age, fetching related records, or even performing complex graph operations, futures have got